narze/second-brain/Data Oriented Programming.md

 ## Chapter 10 - Database Operations
 - DOP represent data from database with generic data collections, and manipulate it with generic functions
+- Validate query from database with JSON Schema (ajv)
+- Use `_.at` to slice values using keys